Byron/gitoxide/cargo-features.md

 `gitoxide` crate that uses `git-features`.
 All feature toggles are additive.

+* **progress**
+    * Provide traits and utilities for providing progress information.
+These can then be rendered using facilities provided by the `prodash` crate.
 * **parallel**
     * Use scoped threads and channels to parallelize common workloads on multiple objects.
 If enabled, it is used everywhere where it makes sense.